zxue/install-maximo-on-azure-and-aws/README.md

-# Install Maximo On Azure
+# Install Maximo On Microsoft Azure and Amazon AWS

 The Maximo Application Suite allows users to sign on to a single, integrated platform to access key monitoring, maintenance, and reliability applications across the business.
 Since the 8.x releases, MAS has been expanded to include Manage, the enterprise assets management application that exists in version 7.6.x and previous releases, and several new applications, Health, Monitor, Predict, Visual Inspection, IoT and the mobile app.
 While you can deploy MAS on-prem or in a public cloud, it requires Red Hat's OpenShift container platform as the underlying infrastructure.
 Below is a high-level Maximo architecture and core components.